 To increase cacao quality, the Alliance will provide fermentation boxes and drying pads.
 In addition, TSIRO will train farmers on fermenting and drying techniques to produce fine flavor cacao using fermentation boxes rather than banana leaf fermentation.
 Fermentation centers will be developed on larger farm plots or community sites for optimal “bulking” of farmers’ products and leveraging markets to larger buyers, including TSIRO partners Beyond Good, Guittard, and Akesson’s.

 Business Development Tools & Infrastructure

 The TSIRO Alliance will provide basic tools, infrastructure, and supplies to improve farmers’ business management skills & access to financing early in the project (Years 1 and 2).
 As businesses grow, TSIRO also plans to bring a Business Services Development Specialist on board to support well-performing farmers groups to become “investment ready.”

 Basic Financial Education

 Through CRS’ Savings and Internal Lending Committees (SILC) approach, 4,000 young people will learn basic financial skills.
-Youth participants will learn financial management, household budgeting and have access to small loans that can cover costs for agricultural inputs or other needed items and also save money for education or health fees.
+Youth participants will learn financial management, and household budgeting and have access to small loans that can cover costs for agricultural inputs or other needed items and also save money for education or health fees.

 Basic & Advanced Marketing Training

-CRS will work with the private sector partners and field technicians to roll out a basic and advanced marketing curriculum.
+CRS will work with private sector partners and field technicians to roll out a basic and advanced marketing curriculum.
 Further, CRS will work with farmers to incorporate and learn to collect data on farms using Farm Trace software.
 TSIRO will also work with private sector partners to strengthen Farm Trace systems (environmental and supply chain data) to help better monitor and adaptively manage the different parts of the supply chain to make it more efficient and effective.

 Land Tenure & Land Rights